stackrox/collector/README.md

 Collector is a component of Stackrox responsible for gathering runtime data.
-In a few words it is an agent that runs on every node under strict performance limitations and gather the data via kernel modules or eBPF probes (the default collection mode nowadays).
+In a few words it is an agent that runs on every node under strict performance limitations and gathers the data via kernel modules or eBPF probes (the default collection mode nowadays).
 To implement eBPF probes and collecting data the project leverages Falco libraries via custom [fork](https://github.com/stackrox/falcosecurity-libs).